jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

         a_boolean = None

-  the terminal shows an :doc:`/exceptions/AssertionError`
+  the terminal shows an :ref:`AssertionError`

 * I redefine the attribute to make the test pass